 Now I'm not saying these 3 technologies will guarantee your survival, but it might boost your chances in times when scarce resources are everything.

 What do you think about this Bitcoin survival kit?
 Do you know better tools or do you think nobody is going to use Bitcoin during a war?
-Leave the comment below.
+Leave a comment below.